'Colossal collapse' in gas prices expected heading into midterm elections

-Gas prices are expected to plunge sharply in the final days leading up to the midterm elections, potentially nearing $2 a gallon at some stations in low-tax states.
+Gas prices are expected to plunge sharply in the final days leading up to the midterm elections, potentially nearing $2 per gallon at some stations in low-tax states.

 The sudden respite at the pump comes from sharply lower oil prices and declining wholesale gasoline prices.